SAP-archive/ase-nodejs-async-odbc-interface/README.md

 ```

 ## Transaction Handling
-__Transactions are  not automatically commited.__ Executing a statement implicitly starts a new transaction that must be explicitly committed, or rolled back.
+You can begin, commit, and rollback a transaction in the SAP Adaptive Server Enterprise database using Node.js via the Node.js driver. __Transactions are  not automatically committed.__ Executing a statement starts a new transaction that must be explicitly committed, or rolled back.

-### Commit a Transaction
+### Begin and Commit a Transaction
 ```javascript
 var db = require("sapase")()
   , cn = "DRIVER=Adaptive Server Enterprise;SERVER=host;Port=port;UID=user;PWD=password;DATABASE=dbname"